Skip to content

 If there is, remove the entire assembly and inspect the float.
 It should be free-floating.
 If it isn’t, then you may need to replace the switch.

-Replace The Float Switch – If the float isn’t floating properly, then you’ll need to replace it.
+If the float isn’t floating properly, then you’ll need to replace it.

 This is because the switch has probably become stuck due to debris.
 Simply unscrew the two screws that hold the switch together and dispose of the old switch.
 Then, screw in the new one and tighten both screws.